3scale/3scale-operator/doc/operator-capabilities.md

 Check on the fields of **Backend** custom resource and possible values in the [Backend CRD Reference](backend-reference.md) documentation.

 * **NOTE 1**: `httpMethod`, `pattern`, `increment` and `metricMethodRef` fields are required.
-* **NOTE 2**: `metricMethodRef` holds a reference to existing metric or method map key name `system_name`.
+* **NOTE 2**: `metricMethodRef` holds a reference to the existing metric or method map key name `system_name`.
 In the example, `hits`.

 ### Backend custom resource status field

 The status field shows resource information useful for the end user.
-It is not regarded to be updated manually and it is being reconcilliated on every change of the resource.
+It is not regarded to be updated manually and it is being reconciled on every change of the resource.

 Fields: